 And, I spotted my camera buddy as soon as I was way past the point where we could make that unique shot of me exiting.
 A bit of improvisation, some good acting work, and a resourceful cameraman were all it took to make us deserve a coffee across the street.

 Oh, did I tell you this all happened in the pouring rain?

 This arrival in Beijing marked the last stop of the Trans Siberian train.
 And the last part of a pretty exhausting mission I was doing in collaboration with a European technology company.
 More about that, soon here on the blog.

-The whole trajectory I’m documenting in the long run will include the train trip from London to Ho Chi Ming City, and maybe even further to Singapore.
+The whole trajectory I’m documenting, in the long run, will include the train trip from London to Ho Chi Ming City, and maybe even further to Singapore.
 So Far I’ve done most of the London-Beijing part.
 There’s a part, between Vilnius and Saint Petersburg or Moscow, that I will do later.
 Later, that is when I get a visa for Belarus.
-Since I’m pretty sure I will spend some time in 2017 in Lithuania, that being a very ideal digital nomad location in Europe, I’ sure that’ll happen then.
+Since I’m pretty sure I will spend some time in 2017 in Lithuania, that being an ideal digital nomad location in Europe, I’ ‘m sure that’ll happen then.

-The part between China and HCMC will be partly something for later this year (Hanoi-Ho Chi Min City) and for 2017 (Beijing-Hanoi, and the stops in Seoul and Tokyo)
+The part between China and HCMC will be partly something for later this year (Hanoi-Ho Chi Min City) and 2017 (Beijing-Hanoi, and the stops in Seoul and Tokyo).